 Funding Graduate Study

 Most first-year graduate students in the Chemistry Department are supported through teaching assistant-ships.
-The level of support for students who entered in the Fall of 2013 is approximately $24,000 for 12 months.
 Students are considered for research assistant-ships (support from a research grant), after they are established in a research group and have demonstrated substantial research ability.
 In addition, all graduate students holding teaching or research assistant-ships are exempted from tuition and the service fee.
-The remission of tuition and service fees is equivalent to approximately $15,000 per year for residents and $33,000 per year for non-residents.
+Tuition and service fees are dependent upon whether a student has been granted a teaching or research assistantship.
+These fees are outlined in the offer letters sent to incoming students in the PhD program.
+Click here for a written statement of our policies.

 At the beginning of each calendar year, the Graduate College awards a limited number of University Fellowships, based on an all-campus competition, to outstanding applicants.
-These awards, which carry an annual stipend of $25,000 and a tuition and service fee waiver, depend primarily on the academic promise and scholarly achievement of the applicant.
-If you are applying for the Fall 2014 semester and wish to be considered for a University Fellowship, please be sure to submit your application and all supporting documents before January 1, 2018.
+These awards, which carry an annual stipend of $27,600 and a tuition and service fee waiver (a value of >$33,000 to the student!), depend primarily on the academic promise and scholarly achievement of the applicant.
+If you are applying for the Fall 2021 semester and wish to be considered for a University Fellowship, please be sure to submit your application and all supporting documents before January 1, 2021.